gouthamsrini/AspireApp-Assignment/README.md

 1. Download https://github.com/gouthamsrini/AspireApp-Assignment
 2. Extract to your workspace
 3. Import the project
+4. Under Projects, inside src/main/java folder, import packages given such as base,pages and aspireAppTestCases
-4. Once fully imported, confirm there are no errors !!
+5. Once fully imported, confirm there are no errors !!
-5. If there are errors,
+6. If there are errors,
        a) If there are dependencies related errors, update Maven -> force update

 6. Execute the testcase from 'AspireAppAssignment.xml' by right click on file and select  Run as --> TestNG Suite